 The GDPR provides that EU member states may make their own laws and regulations limiting the (i) processing of personal data, including special categories of data (e.g., racial or ethnic origin, political opinions, religious or philosophical beliefs) and (ii) profiling and automated individual decision-making of individuals, which could limit our ability to use and share personal data or other data and could cause our costs to increase, harming our business and financial condition.
 Non-compliance with GDPR is subject to significant penalties, including fines of up to €20 million or 4% of total worldwide revenue, whichever is greater.
 Interpretations of the GDPR by local data protection authorities in EU member states, along with the complexity of the regime itself, create uncertainty regarding the interpretation and enforcement of the law, with potential inconsistencies across EU member states.
-Other jurisdictions outside the EU are similarly introducing or enhancing laws and regulations relating to privacy, data protection or security, which enhances risks relating to compliance with such laws.
-Further, the United Kingdom has adopted the UK General Data Protection Regulation and UK Data Protection Act, which retain the GDPR in the United Kingdom's national law and provide for a penalty structure similar to the GDPR.
+Other jurisdictions outside the EU are similarly introducing or enhancing laws and regulations relating to privacy, and data protection or security, which enhances risks relating to compliance with such laws.
+Further, the United Kingdom's decision to leave the European Union Kingdom has created uncertainty with regard to data protection regulation in the United Kingdom.
+We are subject to adopted the UK General Data Protection Regulation and UK Data Protection Act, of 2018, which retains retain the GDPR in the United Kingdom's national law and provides provide for a penalty structure similar to the GDPR.
 These recent developments have required us to review and modify the legal means by which we process personal data and may require us to make other modifications.
 The implementation and enforcement of the GDPR and other evolving legislation may subject us to enforcement risk and requirements to change certain of our data collection, processing and other policies and practices.
 We could incur significant costs investigating and defending such claims and, if we are found liable, significant damages.
 If any of these events were to occur, our business and financial results could be adversely affected.